sugarlabs/musicblocks/guide/README.md

 ![drum](./drum3.svg "usage of kick drum")

 A special *Start drum* version of the *Start* block is available for laying down a drum track.
-Any *Pitch* blocks encounted while starting from a drum will be played as `C2` with the default drum sample.
+Any *Pitch* blocks encountered while starting from a drum will be played as `C2` with the default drum sample.
 In the example above, all of the notes in `chunk` will be played with a kick drum.